KoushikShahit04/RED-AVATAR/README.md

 1. [Created an **Assistant**](https://cloud.ibm.com/docs/assistant?topic=assistant-assistant-add).
 We added **Find Blood** for ours usecase.
 1. [Add a dialog skill](https://cloud.ibm.com/docs/assistant?topic=assistant-skill-dialog-add) to the **Assistant**.
 We add **search_blood** for ours usecase..
 1. Note the **Assistant ID**, **API Key**, and **Assistant URL**.
 For **Assistant URL**, make note of the base URL/domain.
 You will need all three of these values in Step 4 below.
+1. Get the Flutter Watson libraries from [here](https://pub.dev/packages/flutter_ibm_watson).
+1. Use the above **Assistant ID**, **API Key**, and **Assistant URL** in Flutter Watson libraries to get the Intents and Entities.
+1. Pass the Intents an Entities attributes to Cloudant to fetch the appropriate responses.

 ### 2: Provision a CouchDB instance using Cloudant